St. Mary’s County Arts Council

 Julia Nichols has lived in St. Mary’s County since 1997.
 After receiving her B.A. in French and her Masters in Library Science, she worked at St. Mary’s College of Maryland and Historic St. Mary’s City for several years before leaving to be a full-time mother.

+Julia founded the Southern Maryland Youth Orchestra & Choir in 2012 and served as President for its 10 years of operation.
 She played violin starting at the age of five.
 It was her experience in the Vermont Youth Orchestra that inspired her to start SMYOC.
 She has three children who play several instruments.
+Julia currently plays violin with COSMIC Symphony.

 • Deb McClure